EemilIkonen/portfolio-page-template/README.md

 In `index.html`:

+- Add your personal info into <meta> tags
 - Replace the placeholder Font Awesome kit URL in line 14 with your own.
 More info on kits [here](https://docs.fontawesome.com/web/setup/use-kit/).
 - Replace the hero quote with your own.
 - In the projects section, replace the placeholder content with your own projects.
 You can add as many project cards as you want by copy & pasting the project card.
 You can customize the project cards by changing the background image in the style tag and by changing the icons in the icon shelf.